software-architects/time-cockpit-documentation/doc/data-model-customization/permission.md

 It is not recommended to set restrictive permissions on the entity ```APP_UserDetail```.
 It must be possible for the application to store its own user entry at any time.
 This is because the user's language is stored in the user entry.
 A user can change his / her language and must always be able to store his / her own user entry.
 Incorrect permissions can cause time cockpit to stop working.
 If you are not sure about permissions on the ```APP_UserDetail``` entity, contact support@timecockpit.com.
 In terms of permissions we recommend **KISS** - Keep it small and simple!

 ![Permission Entities](images/permission-entities.png "Permission Entities")

+## Manage Roles

+Since roles are just conventional records like e.g. a project, a time sheet entry or a customer, they can also be created using the ```New item``` button.
+Only users in the ```Admin``` can create new roles.
+A role has 3 properties.

+* Code: The code of the role.
+The code be short and **must** be unique.
+* Name: The name of the role.
+This serves for easier identification of the role.
+* Description: An optional more elaborate description of the role.

+In the ```Users``` module in the section "Rolemanagement" you will find the list ```Roles``` where roles can be added, edited and removed.
+In addition, time cockpit provides a list ```Assign roles```.
+In this list, user-to-role assignments can be created.